sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 title: "Upload in progress..."
 date: "2000-01-01"
 tags: [Python, Machine Learning, Matplotlib, Data Visualization]
-excerpt: "Utilize machine learning models to estimate employee salary from performance metrics"
+excerpt: "Utilize machine learning models to estimate salary from employee metrics"
 mathjax: true
 ---

 ## Background
-The dataset used in this analysis was imported from Kaggle.
-It was created to explore typical elements that influence employee performance and satisfaction in the workplace.
-This dataset contains information for 200 unique employees working at an organization.
+The dataset in this analysis was created to explore factors that influence employee performance and satisfaction in a typical organization.
+These variables include personal traits, perfromance metrics, and job details of employees.
+In this project, I explore variable relativity and deploy machine learning models to predict employee salary from training data.
+The Employee Productivity and Satisfaction HR Data was imported from Kaggle.

 ## Exploratory Analysis
-We begin the exploration of this dataset by importing the required libraries and CSV file for analysis.
+We begin this analysis by importing the required libraries and dataset.

 ```python
 # Import required libraries